simulatedScience/Twisty_Puzzle_Program/literature.md

   - [code](https://github.com/kyo-takano/efficientcube)
   - [paper](https://openreview.net/pdf?id=bnBeNFB27b)
   - Solve the Rubik's cube, sliding tile puzzles, and other combinatorial puzzles using a combination of deep reinforcement learning from reverse scrambles and Beam search.
+  - This includes scaling laws for compute as well as a clear figure of the compute budget for training the model: $5.14 \times 10^19$ FLOPs with a $1.19 \times 10^8$ parameter model (119 Million).
   ```BibTex
   @article{
   takano2023selfsupervision,